BuvinJT/distbuilder/docs/LowLevel.md

 When `isPathPreserved` is `True`, the entire path is returned rather than only the file name.
 When `False` (the default) a full path is stripped down to the base name.

+### Globing pattern builders

+The following functions provide pattern strings, containing wild cards.

+	allPathPattern( basePath )
+    extPathPattern( ext, basePath=None )
+    startsWithPathPattern( match, basePath=None )
+    endsWithPathPattern( match, basePath=None )
+    containsPathPattern( match, basePath=None )

+Note: If the primary (first) argument supplied to any of these is a list, the return value is a corresponding list.
+Otherwise, a single string is returned.

 ### getEnv, setEnv, delEnv